Skip to main content

 Wednesday 1:00 p.m.-2:00 p.m.
 ET

 Mental health is no longer a topic to be avoided at work.
 It’s a critical factor impacting employee well-being, productivity and overall business success.
-Join speakers from Hartford Hospital’s Institute of Living, the American Psychiatric Association and Travelers to explore mental health as a continuum and its connection to workplace safety.
-The panel will provide actionable mental health strategies for leaders and managers to support worker well-being, strengthen organizational resilience and help them better understand emerging trends in workers compensation programs.
+Speakers from Hartford Hospital’s Institute of Living, the American Psychiatric Association and Travelers explored mental health as a continuum and its connection to workplace safety.
+The panel provided actionable mental health strategies for leaders and managers to help support worker well-being, strengthen organizational resilience and help them better understand emerging trends in workers compensation programs.

 This program is presented as part of the Travelers Institute’s Forces at WorkSM initiative, an educational platform to help today’s leaders navigate the shifting dynamics of the modern workplace and prioritize employees and their well-being.